 Chimney stacks

-Repair category 2
+Repair category -

-Notes Some worn/missing render evident.
+Notes Not applicable.

 Roofing including roof space

 Repair category 2

-Notes The roof was noted to be in fair order commensurate with the age and type of property although some ongoing maintenance and repairs are likely to be required.
-The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Notes The roof covering is now of an age where ongoing repair and regular maintenance will be required and it would be prudent to seek the advice of a roofing contractor to comment on its current condition and expected lifespan.
+Heavily restricted inspection of the roof void was undertaken via access hatch at first floor level.
+Not all areas of the roof void area could be fully inspected due to the owner possessions.